llpo/mathepa/README.md

 # Mathepa

-Mathepa is a parser for mathematical expressions in PHP syntax.
+Mathepa is a parser for mathematical expressions using PHP syntax.

 ## Why?

-The idea arises from the need to save mathematical formulas into a database.
+The idea arises from the need to save mathematical formulas into a database for a later usage in different backend processes.
-Furthermore, it was required to compute those formulas in the back-end, to do that, the use of _[eval][1]_ is necessary.
-Mathepa acts as a proxy preventing a direct use of _[eval][1]_.

-Mathepa should be used in both directions, before saving data or processing any input, as validator, and after fetching data as evaluator.
+It's strongly recommended to use Mathepa in both directions, before saving formulas into a database - or any kind of storage - as security constraint and validator, and after fetching, always acting as a proxy to prevent direct usage of _[eval][1]_.

-## Quick feature list
+## Quick features list

-- Express mathematical expression using PHP syntax
+- Express mathematical expression using one line PHP syntax
-- Use of variables to parametrize values
+- Definition of variables to parametrize values
-- Use of ternary operator
+- Ternary operator supported
-- Almost all [math functions](src/Mathepa/Lexer.php) are white listed
+- Most common [math functions](src/Mathepa/Lexer.php) are white listed
-- Variables can contain complex expressions as well (nesting)
+- Variables can contain complex expressions and reference other  variables
 - _[eval][1]_ function will be called only with valid expressions
 - No external dependencies required